Intervention/docs/image/v4/basics/colors.md

 ### Transform Colors Between Colorspaces

-> public ColorInterface::convertTo(string|ColorspaceInterface $colorspace): ColorInterface
+> public ColorInterface::toColorspace(string|ColorspaceInterface $colorspace): ColorInterface

 Each color object has a method for converting into other color spaces.
 The target color space can be specified either as a string or as an object.
 This